 Preconception Peer Educators (PPE) Program

-National Health Month 2013: Campus to Community Week
+National Minority Health Month 2013: Campus to Community Week

 It's National Minority Health Month—and the time is now to advance health equity!
 The Office of Minority Health is working with Preconception Peer Educators around the country during National Minority Health Month to raise awareness about health disparities that continue to affect racial and ethnic minorities, and the health care law's groundbreaking policies to reduce these disparities and achieve health equity.